Sabbir25500/CoronaApp/README.md

 # CoronaApp
- an android app which provide Covid19 news 24 hour
+This is an  Android project(Using java programming language) which provide you current news of Covid19.....